apache/logging-log4cxx/src/site/markdown/threading.md

 -->
 # Threading Notes with Log4cxx

-Log4cxx is designed to be thread-safe under all circumstances.
-However, this is not always the case.
+Log4cxx is designed to be thread-safe under under normal usage.
+This means that logging itself is always thread-safe, however there are certain circumstances that can cause threading issues with Log4cxx.

 ## Unexpected Exit